🤖 Summarize this article with AI:

 What is a test plan document?

 Stating the obvious - a test plan is a document describing the testing process of your web application.
 There is more into that though.
 This is a crucial document.
+A detailed test plan is essential for guiding the testing effort and ensuring all aspects are covered.
 It outlines the approach, objectives, scope, and resources required for testing a web application.
 It serves as a roadmap, guiding the entire testing effort and ensuring that all necessary activities are executed.

 Creating it, is like answering to the “wh- questions” about the process: